What is TBI?

 If you have been diagnosed with traumatic brain injury, we wish to offer you our deepest sympathies.

 It is worth noting that you and your loved ones may be entitled to compensation.

 If your TBI was the result of negligence, you may be entitled to compensation, including lost wages and medical bills.
 Our team of experienced personal injury attorneys would be able to discuss your injury with you, and let you know whether or not you may have a claim.

-Consultations are always free, and you do not pay Attorney Big Al and his team unless we can recover money for you.
+Consultations are always free, and you do not pay unless we recover money for you.

 Your TBI may be permanent, but that doesn’t mean you can’t do something about it.
 Call 1-800-HURT-123 today to learn more about what we can do for you.